ReadyMouse/BananaBetting/README.md

 ## 🛠️ Prerequisites

 - **Python 3.8+**
-- **Zcash Node**: Running Zcash daemon with RPC enabled
+- **Zcash Node**: Running Zcash daemon with RPC enabled (zcashd)
 - **Git**

 ## 🚀 Quick Start

 ### 0. Have a Zcash Node Running
-This functional demostation used zcashd for server operations.
+This functional demonstration used zcashd for server operations.
 - [General docs for running nodes](https://github.com/zecrocks/zcash-stack)
 - [Example zcashd docker compose file](https://github.com/fabacab/zcash-stack/blob/35b14dc847f5af8c889ad257c1749efcf123fde2/docker/compose.zcashd.yaml)
 - [Pending PR to zcash-stack](https://github.com/fabacab/zcash-stack/commit/35b14dc847f5af8c889ad257c1749efcf123fde2)

 Ensure your `zcashd` node is configured with JSON RPC access, including `disable-wallet=0` and synchronized before using the transaction features.
 This may require turning on `--exportdir` to save out the recovery keys of the wallet features in the node.
 This can be turned off once the keys have been saved, and the acknowledgement of the keys is complete.

-Note: Lightwallets (ligthwalletd, zebrad) do not allow the wallet account features needed for this betting system.
+Note: Lightwallets (lightwalletd, zebrad) do not allow the wallet account features needed for this betting system.
 At the time of writing, Zaino was not ready for production.

 ### 1. Clone the Repository